Are you eagerly awaiting any signs of labour, so you know labour has begun or is imminent?

 Some facilities will ask you to come in straight away.
 Others will tell you to wait until contractions are well established, and quite likely you’ll be asked to call or come in no longer than 24 hours later.

-- You are bleeding
+- Are bleeding

-- Baby isn’t moving
+- Notice your baby isn’t moving

-- You feel something is wrong
+- Feel something is wrong

-- You can’t stop vomiting
+- Can’t stop vomiting

-- You have unbearable pain
+- Have unbearable pain

-- You want to push
+- Want to push